miretskiy/firn/README.md

-# ❄️ Firn - Fast Go Bindings for Polars
+# ❄️ Firn - Go Bindings for Polars

-**Firn — fast Go bindings for Polars, hardened by a stack-machine that minimizes FFI crossings.**
+**Firn — Go bindings for Polars with optimized FFI performance.**

-Firn is a high-performance Go library providing bindings to the [Polars](https://github.com/pola-rs/polars) data manipulation library.
-Named after the granular snow that forms the transitional layer between fresh snow and dense glacial ice, Firn represents the efficient intermediate stage where transformation begins—just as our stack machine compacts raw Go calls into optimized FFI boundary crossings before they become Polars operations.
+Firn is a Go library providing bindings to the [Polars](https://github.com/pola-rs/polars) data manipulation library.
+Named after the granular snow that forms the transitional layer between fresh snow and dense glacial ice, Firn provides an efficient interface between Go applications and Polars operations.

-Built with performance as the primary goal, Firn delivers **significantly faster** DataFrame operations than existing Go-Polars solutions by minimizing CGO overhead through a novel RPN stack-machine architecture.
+Firn focuses on minimizing CGO overhead through operation batching and a stack-machine architecture for expression evaluation.

 ---